 As pastors and leaders, our role is to equip our congregations to hear God’s voice for themselves so they can each take responsibility to follow (John 10:27).

 God has appointed the local church to be the vehicle by which people can experience his voice in a way that is both theologically orthodox and pastorally safe (Acts 15:28).
+(Read: God “Told Him to Quit His Job and he went Bankrupt: Why You Need the Church to Hear God’s Voice).
 At God Conversations, we are committed to resourcing local church pastors to build churches who together hear God’s voice.

 When the Spirit was poured out on the day of Pentecost, it was this truth that the Apostle Peter emphasized: “Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams” (Acts 2:17).
 Now everyone could hear from God in the same way that the Old Covenant prophets did.
 The coming of the Spirit inaugurated a new season in the life of the church such that everyone could experience the fullness of relationship with God first-hand (Jeremiah 31:33-34).